csplevuanh/levuanh/index.md

 ---
 layout: homepage
 ---

 # About Me

-I am an incoming Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as a member of the **Responsible AI for Science and Engineering (RAISE)** group.
+I am a Ph.D. student in Computer Science at the University of Virginia, advised by [Prof. Ferdinando Fioretto](https://nandofioretto.github.io/) as part of the **Responsible AI for Science and Engineering (RAISE)** group.
 I hold a B.Sc. in Mathematics from Beloit College.

-My research lies at the intersection of mathematics, philosophy, and multimodal AI.
-I focus on **constraint‑driven alignment**, meaning using geometric, physical, and logical constraints to make models more truthful and robust.
-I believe that decentralised, collaborative AI research is key to unlocking human potential, and I always look forward to connecting with others who share this vision.
+My research focuses on **constraint-driven approaches to reliable AI**, especially in multimodal settings.
+I am interested in how geometric, physical, and logical structure can be built into models so that their outputs are more consistent, interpretable, and robust.
+More broadly, I think of this as studying how to make modern AI systems reason in ways that better reflect the structure of the οὐσία (ousia), or the real world.

+I am also interested in collaborative and open-sourced AI research, and I’m always happy to connect with others working on related problems.

 ## Research Interests

-I work on reasoning and alignment problems in multimodal models.
-Inspired by pioneers such as **George Karniadakis**, **Pascal Van Hentenryck**, and **Zico Kolter**, I aim to embed physical and metaphysical awareness into AI systems through three complementary pillars:
+I work on reasoning and alignment in multimodal models, with an emphasis on adding structure and constraints into learning and decision-making.

-1. **Geometry‑ & Physics‑Informed Reasoning**
+1. **Geometry- and Physics-Informed Reasoning**
-   Enforce constraints during pretraining so that models produce outputs consistent with high‑dimensional geometry, physics, and realistic causal structures.
-This yields traceable reasoning and physically plausible generations.
+   I study how to enforce geometric, physical, and causal constraints during training so that models produce outputs that are consistent and physically plausible.
+The goal is to move toward reasoning that is more structured and traceable, rather than purely statistical.

-2. **Deep Reinforcement Learning & Optimisation**
+2. **Constraint-Aware Optimization and Reinforcement Learning**
-   Develop efficient RL and optimisation methods that minimise computational cost.
-Our goal is to deliver frontier‑level models without the need for ever‑expanding data centres.
-Let's make powerful AI more sustainable and accessible.

-3. **Humanitarian Decision-Making Applications**
-   Fine‑tune safe, aligned models to address real‑world challenges, such as geospatial coordination during weather crises and optimising rural logistics.
-Technology should serve human welfare first.
+   I develop optimization and reinforcement learning methods that incorporate constraints directly into training.
+This helps improve reliability while also reducing unnecessary computational cost.

+3. **Decision-Making in High-Stakes Settings**
+   I am interested in applying these ideas to real-world humanitarian problems where reliability matters, such as geospatial coordination, rural logistics, and crisis response.
+These settings provide a way to evaluate how well models behave under real and emergent constraints.

 ## News

 - **[Aug.
-2026]** Starting my Ph.D. in Computer Science at the University of Virginia as part of the RAISE group.
+2026]** Starting my Ph.D. in Computer Science at the University of Virginia as part of the RAISE group!

 ## Publications